gandhisunilr/Gossip-project/gossip/design.md

     Choose a value(0.25) as neighbourhood threshold and if distance of two nodes inside that make them neighbours probability assigned based on the function Dr. K has given

+    Concern: How to make sure every node has at least one neighbour

+    Concern: Associating each process(pid) with the row in PTM.

 Gossip
 ======